Thyroid and Gut Health Connection

 The thyroid can be overactive or underactive.
 The hormones released by the thyroid gland influence the metabolism of your body cells - in other words, how quickly they work.

 There aren’t always obvious symptoms of thyroid dysfunction, and most people require a blood test to confirm a thyroid disorder.
-It’s incredibly hard to self-diagnose a thyroid condition accurately due to the varying yet common symptoms that can be experienced.2
+It’s tough to self-diagnose a thyroid condition accurately due to the varying yet common symptoms that can be experienced.2

-If there are too much of the thyroid hormones being secreted, then the body cells work too fast.
+If too much thyroid hormone is being secreted, then the body cells work too fast.
 This is called hyperthyroidism.
 The symptoms of this condition can be a faster heart rate or frequent bowel motions/diarrhoea from increased activity of the intestines.

 With hyperthyroidism, you may experience weight loss, heat sensitivity, anxiety, or sore and gritty eyes.
-This is the least common thyroid disorder.2
+This is the most minor common thyroid disorder.2

-Thyroid disorders can have many different causes, but the most common reason is autoimmune thyroid disease.
+Thyroid disorders can have many causes, but autoimmune thyroid disease is the most common reason.
 This occurs when the body’s immune system attacks the thyroid cells as it believes they are foreign cells.2

-Our immune system is the function that keeps us healthy and defends us against illness and disease by attacking foreign invaders and bad cells, but when the immune system attacks the wrong parts of the body, it can cause issues like thyroid disease.
+Our immune system is the function that keeps us healthy and defends us against illness and disease by attacking foreign invaders and bad cells.
+Still, when the immune system attacks the wrong body parts, it can cause issues like thyroid disease.
 It’s common for this particular cause to be genetic, as it usually runs in families.

 Is a Thyroid Dysfunction Serious?